AIMA Use Case

 The Problem (The "Why")

-Through stakeholder mapping and user research, we identified several critical friction points:
+Through stakeholder mapping and user research, several critical friction points emerged:

 The Solution: "AIMA Ajuda"

-The core of the solution is a Personalized Onboarding Quiz that filters the user’s situation and provides a tailored roadmap.
+At its core lies a Personalized Onboarding Quiz, which filters the user’s situation and generates a tailored roadmap based on their specific residency profile.

 User Personas & Journey Mapping

-• The Goal: Reduce the time spent navigating from hours to minutes, fostering trust in the official institution.
+to reduce time spent navigating from hours to minutes, while rebuilding trust in the official institution through clarity and predictability.

 Design Impact